Hero-Solutions/imagehub-simplesaml/README.md

 ### Webserver configuration

-The necessary Apache or Nginx configuration should be written in order to access both the Imagehub itself and the SimpleSAMLphp package which provides authentication with the ADFS.
+The necessary Apache or Nginx configuration should be written in order to access the SimpleSAMLphp package which provides authentication with the Active Directory Federation Services (ADFS).
-A sample Nginx configuration file may look like this (adjust as needed for SSL-enabled webconfiguration):
+A sample Nginx configuration file may look like this:
 ```
 server {